lispBM: A Lisp for Microcontrollers

 - PicoLisp: A lightweight and minimalistic Lisp dialect for both server-side and embedded programming.
 Learn more

-Is your favourite microcontroller lisp missing from this list?
-Please send the details in an email bo(dot)joel(dot)svensson(whirly-a)gmail(dot)com.
+Is your favorite microcontroller Lisp missing from this list?
+Please send the details in an email to bo(dot)joel(dot)svensson(whirly-a)gmail(dot)com.